Here come the Among Us rip-offs

 "You are on a spaceship and your ship modules are damaged," it reads.
 "You need to fix all faults.
 But there is ONE BUT, an alien creature 'Virus' got on the ship, which infuses people and controls their minds."

-Killer Among Us 3D isn't the only rip-off on the way.
-Also coming soon to Steam is Impostor Inside Us, in which you either play as "Peopel" or "Murder."
+Killer Among Us 3D isn't the only rip-off on the way, of course.
+Also coming soon to Steam is the more creatively-named Impostor Inside Us, in which you either play as "Peopel" or "Murder."
 The death of a peopel (computer detected) is pictured below.

 Over in the more collaborative-minded space of itch.io, where they aren't just trying to make a buck, Among Us is being complemented by mods and companion apps and weird little tributes such as Among Us: Shooter Game, which promises "lots of bugs."